Necessary Evil (Star Trek: Deep Space Nine): Reception

-When "Necessary Evil" was broadcast in November 1993, it received a Nielsen rating of 9.3 points and 5th place in its time slot.
+When "Necessary Evil" was broadcast in November 1993, it received a Nielsen rating of 9.3 points and fifth place in its time slot.

-Tor.com rated the episode 10 out of 10, calling it "The perfect DS9 story.
+Tor.com rated the episode ten out of ten, calling it "The perfect DS9 story.
 Everything that’s great about the show is on display here."
 It was the only episode of the season to achieve that rating.

 In 2016, The Hollywood Reporter ranked "Necessary Evil" the 19th best episode in Star Trek: Deep Space Nine.
 They note this as an episode that differentiated this series from its predecessor, Star Trek: The Next Generation, and place the episode in the murder mystery genre.

-In 2017, ScreenRant ranked this episode the 11th darkest episode of the Star Trek franchise.
+In 2017, Screen Rant ranked this episode the eleventh darkest episode of the Star Trek franchise.

 In 2018, SyFy recommend this episode for its abbreviated watch guide for the character Kira Nerys.

-In 2019, Tor.com noted this as an "essential" for the character of Odo, remarking that it helps establish his character and what it was like for him when he worked for the Cardassians.
+In 2019, Tor.com noted this as an "essential" for the character of Odo, remarking that it helps establish the character and what it was like for Odo while working for the Cardassians.